 Top Trends in 2022 for telehealth for behavioral healthcare

-At the beginning of the COVID-19 pandemic, behavioural health and addiction organizations were forced to rapidly adopt point products, like Zoom or Microsoft Teams, to care for clients.
+At the beginning of the COVID-19 pandemic, behavioral health and addiction organizations were forced to rapidly adopt point products to care for clients.
 Unfortunately, these organizations continue to use point products and manual processes to deliver care even as the pandemic shows no signs of slowing down.
 Two years in, and providers continue to manage telehealth operations and provide virtual programming with disconnected systems and platforms.
 With this in mind, we’ve put together a list of three emerging telehealth trends for 2022 that we believe organizations can heed to change the way virtual care is delivered now and into the future.

 Here’s the top trends: